 When it comes time to issue the invitations, ensure that the above rules are included and that you mention them specifically so everyone reads them.
 It’s also an excellent idea, particularly when organising people outside of your organisation, to send reminder notes leading up to the corporate golf event.
 Include the rules, regulations and primary details, even attaching the original invitation and details just to be 100% sure everyone’s on the same page.
 Should your event require media attention, ensure that these details are passed to the relevant agencies to ensure the event receives optimal coverage.

 Ensure that signage and directions are made for patrons to easily guide them to the correct locations.
-The golf course or country club can help arrange this for you.
+Staff at the country club or can help arrange this for you.
 Arrive an hour or so earlier than your guests or team members, so that you can organise any final details and get a lay of the land.